UF-NLPC-Lab/Guides/apptainer/README.md

 Some of the other tutorials here use Apptainer, the (only) container runtime available on UF's compute cluster.
 If you've used Docker or Podman before, some of Apptainer's functionality will look familiar, but overall Apptainer takes a lot of the good default behavior from Docker and reverses it, forcing you to specify several extra flags during the build and/or run process.

-A few gotcha's to be aware of:
+Here we outline a few common "gotchas" and out to circumvent them:

 ## File System Mounts
-When you run a container with `apptainer run`, apptainer mounts your host filesystem into the container (the opposite of what a Docker user would expect).
+When you run a container with `apptainer run`, apptainer mounts much of your host filesystem into the container (the opposite of what a Docker user would expect).
 Run with `--containall` to stop this.

-## System Files Not Writable
+## System Files Not Writable & Writable Overlays Disabled
 Apptainer is designed to keep you from writing as few system files as possible (whether you run with `--containall` or not).
 You can get around this with  `--writable` or `--writable-tmpfs` option and a filesystem overlay, but the HPG admin has disabled overlays.